Masahiko Aoki, PhDHenri and Tomoye Takahashi Professor Emeritus of Japanese Studies, Department of Economics; Senior Fellow, FSI and SIEPR

 Stanford research poised to play role as Japan restructures power industryShorenstein APARC, FSI Stanford, Japan Studies Program News

 Northeastern Japan is rebuilding itself after last year's earthquake, tsunami, and nuclear accident.
 The devastation to the region is unquestionable, but so are the opportunities for energy industry reform and innovation.
 Masahiko Aoki and Kenji Kushida spoke with the Stanford News Service about developments in the region, and about possible links to Silicon Valley technologies.

 Nearly a year has passed since an earthquake triggered a tsunami that swept away entire communities on Japan's northeastern coast, leading to a series of accidents at the Fukushima nuclear complex.
 Masahiko Aoki and Kenji Kushida discuss post-March 11 developments, and a related conference at Stanford scheduled for February 27.
 Read more »

-Aoki suggests a new approach to Japan's power industryShorenstein APARC, Japan Studies Program in the news: Asia Pathways on January 12, 2012
+Aoki suggests a new approach to Japan's power industryShorenstein APARC, Japan Studies Program News

 As the one-year anniversary of Japan's Great Tohoku Earthquake and Fukushima nuclear disaster approaches, Stanford economist Masahiko Aoki says now is an opportune time to restructure the country's electric power industry.